awsdocs/amazon-ecr-user-guide/doc_source/docker-basics.md

 1. Run the docker login command that was returned in the previous step\.
 This command provides an authorization token that is valid for 12 hours\.
 **Important**
 When you execute this docker login command, the command string can be visible to other users on your system in a process list \(ps \-e\) display\.
-Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way and use them to gain push and pull access to your repositories\.
+Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way\.
+They could use the credentials to gain push and pull access to your repositories\.
 If you are not on a secure system, you should consider this risk and log in interactively by omitting the `-p password` option, and then entering the password when prompted\.

 1. Push the image to Amazon ECR with the `repositoryUri` value from the earlier step\.

    ```
-   docker push aws_account_id.dkr.ecr.us-east-1.amazonaws.com/hello-world
+   docker push aws_account_id.dkr.ecr.us-east-1.amazonaws.com/hello-repository
    ```

 ## Next Steps<a name="docker_next_steps"></a>